KeeganM22/Food-Delivery-App/MapIntegrationAPI.md

 ## Summary

-Choosing a map sesvice API for location-based deatures in our mobile application
+Choosing a map service API for location-based features in our mobile application

 ### Issue
 The mobile app requires location-based services like: